Home | Spirituality |Topics | Presentations | Sites and Resources | Contact Us | Donate

 People leave the Catholic Church for a variety of reasons.
 Some storm out.
 Others drift away.

-Returning to the Church may be something you or you parent wants to look into now but neither of you is sure how to go about it.
+Returning to the Church may be something you or you care-receiver wants to look into now but neither of you is sure how to go about it.

 A first step would be talking to a local priest.
 How do you find him?
-Check the phone directory and call the parish in your area or your parent's area.
-Or contact the central office of your diocese and based on your parent’s address you will be referred to the correct parish.
+Check the phone directory and call the parish in your area or your loved one's area.
+Or contact the central office of your diocese and based on your care-receiver’s address you will be referred to the correct parish.
 You may want to attend Mass there a few times and introduce yourself to the priest in person.

 In most parishes, the days of visiting a priest by simply knocking on the rectory door have passed.
 The current shortage of priests means parishes that used to have two, three or even more priests assigned to them may now have only one.
 Or may not even have a priest in residence.